canjs/canjs/observe/validations/validations.md

         //     birthday: ["your birthday needs to be in the past"]
         //   }

+*Note: Its important to include this plugin before you include other plugins that extend Observe so that prototype chain is extended correctly.

 ## Validation Methods

 There are several built-in validation methods so you don't have to define your own in all cases like in the birthday example above.